 There was a bit of excitement in York Harbor in 1975 when Bob Dylan was on the scene.
 Dylan was there with his then-wife Sara, plus Joan Baez and Sam Sheppard.
 This was prior to Dylan's "Rolling Thunder Revue" tour6 ... a time in which scenes for "Renaldo and Clara" were being shot.

-Current innkeeper Phoebe Apgar-Pressey was at the time a waitress at the Inn.
-She remembers delivering champagne to the Dylan's guest room.
+Our long-term former general manager, Phoebe Apgar-Pressey, was a waitress at the Inn during Dylan's visit.
+She recalls delivering champagne to the Dylan's guest room.
 Before the entourage left the Inn, many staff were given tickets to the "Rolling Thunder Revue" a the "Portland Civic Center".
 "I was a fan of Joan Baez and was so excited.
 I remember the show being fabulous.
-It was wild!" says Pressey.
+It was wild!"

 Mark Foster, the current owner of Stage Neck Inn remembers when Bob Dylan and Joan Baez were in town.
 "My folks owned Foster's Downeast Clambake here in York Harbor.
 They prepared a clambake for Bob Dylan ("Renaldo") and his first wife, Sara ("Clara") on Harbor Beach, adjacent to Stage Neck Inn."
 This film never had any notable exposure to the public, perhaps because it had a running time of over 4 hours.
 The script was written by Bob Dylan and Sam Sheppard and directed by Dylan.
 Information contained in Sheppard's chronicles of the trip, "The Rolling Thunder Logbook" also notes that Baez and Dylan enjoyed going out on a lobstering vessel in York Harbor.